MarcoLonardo/Web-Application-DevelopmentFlask/README.md

 ### Set-up instructions

 No particular set-up instructions.
 All the requirements should be installed from requirements.txt.
+JSHint and ESHint have been used on Pycharm as linters to identify and address code quality issues

 ## Explanation and evaluation of the design of the visualizations